LukasLengersdorff/sics-analyses/README.md

 ### Setup

 Copy/clone this repository to your computer.
 Then, you first need to install the necessary packages, for which you can use the script `install_packages.R`.
 This will install our prototype `sics` package, which is an R interface to SICS-compatible STAN models, as well as a few additional packages needed for our analyses and plots.
+The `sics` package can be found in this repository: https://github.com/LukasLengersdorff/sics-prototype

 ### Overview of analyses